Willow (TV series): Marketing

 A trailer of Willow was released at Star Wars Celebration on May 26, 2022.
 A second trailer and official poster were released at the Disney fan expo D23 on September 10, 2022.
 The D23 expo also featured a panel consisting of several Willow cast members including Davis and Slater.
 On November 1 during the Lucca Comics & Games 2022, a part of the first episode and exclusive video clips of the series was shown in world premiere in the presence of actors Ellie Bamber, Erin Kellyman and Amar Chadha-Patel.

 Reception

-Audience viewership
+Viewership

-According to the streaming aggregator JustWatch, Willow was the 3rd most streamed television series across all platforms in the United States, during the week of December 5, 2022, to December 11, 2022.
-According Whip Media's TV Time, Willow was the 6th most streamed television series across all platforms in the United States, during the week of December 11, 2022, the 6th during the week of December 18, 2022, the 6th during the week of December 25, 2022, the 5th during the week of January 1, 2023, the 5th during the week of January 8, 2023, and the 6th during the week of January 15, 2023.
-According to the streaming aggregator Reelgood, Willow was the 6th most streamed program across all platforms in the United States, during the week of December 14, 2022.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, estimated that Willow was the third most-streamed series in the U.S. during the week of December 5–11, 2022.
+The streaming aggregator Reelgood, which uses first-party data from its 5 million U.S. users interacting with movies and TV shows on the platform in real time, announced that it was the sixth most streamed program in the U.S. during the week of December 14, 2022.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Willow was the sixth most-streamed original series in the U.S. from December 11 to 25, 2022.
+It then climbed to fifth place for the weeks of January 1 and January 8, 2023.
+It later returned to sixth place during the week of January 15, 2023.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Willow had a demand level 14.6 times higher than the average show during Q1 2023.
+It was among the top 10% in popularity during Q1 2023 before its removal.